 Table of contents

-Your first step can be to see if you qualify for emergency financial aid from the government.
-There are many programs that assist with housing, groceries, small business support, and student debt relief.
-You should also look into whether you qualify for unemployment benefits or paid leave, which might cover a significant portion of your lost wages.
+Your first step might be to see if you qualify for emergency financial aid from the government.
+There are many programs that can help with housing, groceries, small business support, and student debt relief.
+You should also look into whether you qualify for unemployment benefits, or paid leave, which might cover a significant portion of your lost wages.

 Safeguard yourself from financial fraud